 Our primary method of communication is through mail and your SFC email address.
 As a new transfer student, we will mail you a copy of your financial aid award letter once your financial aid offer is determined.

 Act on your transfer student financial aid awards:

 SFC encourages you to accept your financial aid as soon as possible.
-Accepting your aid after August 1or January 8th could delay your fall & spring semester disbursement.
+Accepting your aid after August 1o January 8th could delay your fall & spring semester disbursement.

 If you and your parents are planning on accepting the Federal Loans, follow the student loan and parent plus loan instructions that where provided with your financial aid award letter.
 The loan process can take up to 2 weeks to complete.
 Be sure to plan ahead so your funds are disbursed in time for your fall semester.

-If you are registered and not planning to attend SFC for any reason you should notify student financial services office in writing and also follow the college’s withdrawal process
+If you are registered and not planning to attend SFC for any reason you should notify Office of Financial Aid in writing and also follow the college’s withdrawal process

 Will my financial aid transfer to St. Francis College?

 Your aid does not "transfer" when you come to SFC, but as long as you add our federal school code (002820) to your FAFSA, we will determine your eligibility.
 The nature of your aid may change when you change schools.
 Here are some factors that affect how your financial aid is awarded at SFC:

 - Your aid must be re-awarded at the new school.
 SFC will make the award for an incoming transfer student based on the student's enrollment and the amount of federal and state aid that has already been used at the other school(s).